 - It is ok to criticize the actions of organizations that happen to be majority Jewish-run, including the state of Israel

-- It is ok to criticize Jewish beliefs
+- It is ok to criticize Jewish beliefs and ideas

 It is not ok to hate someone for who they are, or for the beliefs they hold.
 And even if someone’s actions make them your enemy, Christ’s doctrine is clear, that we are to love them.